 The aim of the Society when it was founded was to provide a forum for actuaries in Ireland to discuss matters of professional interest and to promote the actuarial profession in Ireland.
 As the profession grew in size, the scope of the Society's activities widened considerably.
 In response to this, the Society was formally incorporated in 1988.

 An agreement between the member associations of the Actuarial Association of Europe (an organisation that comprises of actuarial associations throughout Europe) was signed by the Society in 1987.
 This extends mutual recognition to each other's actuarial qualifications, and EU actuaries who wish to pursue an actuarial profession in Ireland can, under the terms of the agreement, apply for admission as a Fellow of the Society.
-In 2000 the Society also signed mutual recognition agreements with the Institute of Actuaries of Australia , the Canadian Institute of Actuaries and the Society of Actuaries.
+The Society also has mutual recognition agreements with the Actuaries Institute in Australia, the US Society of Actuaries, the Canadian Institute of Actuaries and Actuarial Society of South Africa.
 For more information please see "Kindred Actuarial Organisations".

-Today, the Society has grown to over 800 Fellows resident in Ireland.
-In addition, there are approximately 130 Fellows who are non-resident but have business connections in Ireland.
-The Society has approximately 35 Associates and 30 Affiliates, as well as 8 Honorary Fellows.
-There are more than 600 Students in the Society.
+Today, the Society has grown to over 1200 Fellows resident in Ireland.
+In addition, there are approximately 120 Fellows who are non-resident but have business connections in Ireland.
+The Society has approximately 40 Associates and 30 Affiliates, as well as 11 Honorary Fellows.
+There are nearly 600 Students in the Society.

 If you would like a more detailed history of the Society, contact us at email@example.com.

 Robert P. Willis

 R. Peter Delany